How to choose an Internet service provider

 How much speed do you need?

-In most cases, the faster the internet connection, the more you are going to pay for it.
+In most cases, the faster the Internet connection, the more you will pay for it.
 You only want to pay for the level of speed and performance that you will regularly use.

-A slower connection (~ 56 Kbps) might be all you need for email and light browsing.
-You will need a fast connection (greater than ~ 1 Mbps) if you do lots of browsing, download a lot of music, watch streaming videos, or if there are multiple people in your household using the internet at the same time.
-The fastest connections (greater than ~ 3 Mbps) benefit serious gamers and users who are regularly sending and receiving large files.
+A slower connection (~56 Kbps) might be all you need for email and light browsing.
+You will need a fast connection (greater than ~1 Mbps) if you do a lot of browsing, download a lot of music, watch streaming videos, or if there are multiple people in your household using the Internet at the same time.
+The fastest connections (greater than ~3 Mbps) benefit serious gamers and users who are regularly sending and receiving large files.

 What about total cost?

-There is no standard price for dialup, DSL, cable, or satellite.
-ISPs set prices based on the area, type of connection, speed of the connection, and what they think their company’s services are worth.
+There is no standard price for dial-up, DSL, cable, or satellite services.
+ISPs set prices based on the area, type of connection, speed of the connection, and what they think their own services are worth.
 Look around for the best deal.

 Do you also need cable or phone service?
 Many ISPs give you a discount if you sign up for a package of their services.
 If you already use a cable or phone company, check to see what discounts are available if you add Internet to your existing services with them.

 Make sure you factor in the terms of the contract when examining total cost.
 What is the period of time during which you must agree to be a customer?
 What is the penalty for terminating the service?
 If this is a promotional rate, how much will the cost increase when the promotional period is over?
 Choose an ISP that offers contract terms you are comfortable with.